arminsabouri/incriptionless-incriptions/README.md

 * `index`: the Tapleaf index (0-based)
 * `chunk`: the raw bytes of `Dᵢ`
-* `proof`: the Merkle proof from the leaf to the Taproot root
+* `proof`: the Merkle inclusion proof for the chunk

 The transcript consists of all `(queryᵢ, responseᵢ)` pairs.